Venom (comic book): Publication history

 Venom: Space Knight was immediately followed by a new ongoing Venom series (beginning January 2017) written by Mike Costa, starring new Venom host Lee Price.
 After six issues, the series was re-numbered to #150 and Eddie Brock was brought back as Venom's host.
 During Costa's run on the ongoing Venom title, two Venom-centric comic events were published, both centred around five-issue weekly series written by Cullen Bunn: Venomverse (November to December 2017) and Venomized (June 2018).
 Costa's run ended with issue #165, after which he wrote the five-issue limited series Venom: First Host (October to November 2018).

 As part of the Fresh Start line-wide relaunch, a new volume of Venom was launched (cover-dated July 2018, published May 9) written by Donny Cates.
 Event miniseries during this time included Absolute Carnage in 2019 and King in Black in 2020–21, both also by Cates.
 This volume concluded in 2021 with the end of Cates's run.

-The fifth and current ongoing volume of Venom is written by Al Ewing and Ram V, with art by Bryan Hitch.
+The fifth and current ongoing volume of Venom is written by Al Ewing, Ram V, and Torunn Grønbekk with art by Bryan Hitch, CAFU, Rogê Antônio, Ramón Bachs, Ken Lashley, Sergio Fernandez Dávila, Julius Ohta, and Rafael T. Pimentel.
 The first issue, cover-dated January 2022, went on sale November 10th 2021.
-It stars Dylan Brock, son of Eddie Brock, as Venom's latest host.
+It stars Dylan Brock, son of Eddie Brock, as Venom's latest host while Eddie Brock establishes himself as the new King in Black following Knull's death.